-Creamy vodka sauce is an easy recipe to make with a combination of flavors that come together perfectly.
+Homemade vodka sauce is something that the whole household asks for frequently.
+This and baked spaghetti are always a hit here.
+It is an easy pasta sauce to make with a combination of tomatoes, cream, parmesan and a couple spices that come together perfectly.
 It is creamy, delicious and quick to put together!

 Olive oil - We recommend olive oil for the flavor it adds to sauces, but you can use a different oil.
 This is a taste preference.